Asus Zenfone 3S Max Detailed Review

-The rear camera seems to be same like the Asus Zenfone 3 max and as I said in that review it is a pretty decent camera.
+The rear camera seems to be same as the Asus Zenfone 3 max and as I said in that review it is a pretty decent camera.

-The low light mode on the Asus camera works in a weigh that the image mega pixels are reduced but the individual pixel size is increased and more light is observed.
+The low light mode on the Asus camera works to reduce the number of pixels but individual pixel size is increased to absorb more light.

 Let’s Check some of the photos clicked using the Rear camera on the Asus Zenfone 3S Max.

 Below Image is clicked In Artificial Indoor Light

 It comes with an average sound output.
 There is a mono speaker at the bottom of the device that is sufficiently loud.
 Moreover, fit for listening to movies dialogues or even songs.

 The smartphone comes with Asus Audio Wizard and allows you to choose presets based on your needs.